Let’s face it. Heavy drinking is little more than a socially acceptable form of suicide. And alcohol consumption is on the rise.

 Once inside your body, alcohol acts as a diuretic, making your body flush out far more water than the alcoholic beverage provided it.
 This is because booze blocks the hormone ADH, which tells your kidney to reabsorb water.

 This dehydration affects both your skin and hair.
-Over time, it also lead to severe and permanent brain damage.
+Could that be why we can sometimes “just tell” when someone overconsumes?
+Over time, it also leads to severe and permanent brain damage.

 But dehydration isn’t the only way alcohol attacks your brain…

 For people who drink heavy regularly, this effect can become permanent.
-Eventually, booze will lose its initial calming effect altogether and instead produce aggression and unease.
+Eventually, alcohol consumption in any amount will lose any calming effect and instead produce anxiety or aggression.

-Are you wondering if you need to drink less alcohol?
+Are you wondering if you should to drink less alcohol?
 Have a look at this post for 5 signs that may be true.

 Check out the video below for more information on how alcohol affects your health.